 Cons:

-• Secret’s out on Bend and Mt.
-Bachelor.
-The town has grown to more than 100,000 meaning competition has ratcheted up.
+- Secret’s out on Bend and Mt.
+Bachelor as the town has grown to more than 100,000 meaning competition has ratcheted up

 Mammoth Mountain

 South of the ski and snowboard mecca of Lake Tahoe lies Mammoth Mountain.
 Three years ago, the season will go down in the record books as the second longest ever for Mammoth.
 Since this is a maritime snowpack, the mountain is a great early season destination for skiing in December.
-In past seasons, they’ve run five chairlifts allowing access to over 50+ trails by Thanksgiving.
 Mammoth is a large hulking mountain with huge open trails, curves, and rollers.
 Even early season, there is still a lot to explore and enjoy.
 On top of it, the region around Mammoth Lakes boasts three amazing breweries: Mammoth Brewing, Distant Brewing, and June Lake Brewing.

-Last season kicked off with a lot of excitement, but this one’s taking its time to get going.
-Even so, thanks to Mammoth’s high base elevation, the recent storm did wonders, allowing them to open up a good chunk of terrain.
-Currently, they’ve got 6 lifts up and running, giving access to seventeen trails.
+This season has kicked off with a lot of excitement.
+An Atmospheric River took aim at Mammoth and pummeled it with snow right before and during Thanksgiving week.
+Thanks to Mammoth’s high base elevation, the recent storm did wonders, allowing them to open up nearly the ENTIRE mountain.
+Currently, they’ve got 17 lifts up and running, giving access to 173 (out of 178) trails.

 Pros: